 |Sl.
 No.||Name of the Paper||Nature of the Paper||Duration of the Exam||Questions||Marks|

-- The questions in the UPSC Prelims Exam are of objective type or Multiple Choice Questions (MCQs)
+- The questions in the IAS Exam (Prelims) are of the objective type or Multiple Choice Questions (MCQs)

-- There is ‘Negative Marking’ in the IAS prelims exam for each incorrect answer.
+- There is ‘Negative Marking’ in the IAS Exam for each incorrect answer but only in the Prelims stage.
 The negative marking for incorrect answers will be 1/3rd (0.66) of the allotted marks of that question.

-- The GS Paper II (CSAT) is of qualifying nature and candidates should score a minimum of 33 per cent in this paper to qualify to the next stage of the exam i.e. the Civil Services Mains.
+- The GS Paper II (CSAT) in IAS exam is of qualifying nature and candidates should score a minimum of 33 per cent in this paper to qualify to the next stage of the IAS exam i.e. the Mains.

-- Blind candidates are given an extra time of 20 minutes for each paper in the prelims exam.
+- Blind candidates are given an extra time of 20 minutes for each paper in the IAS Exam (Prelims).